 Jephcott, A. P. (1954) Some Young People.
 A study of adolescent boys and girls, London: George Allen and Unwin.

 Jephcott, A. P. (1967) A Time of One’s Own.
 Leisure and young people, Edinburgh: Olicer and Boyd.

 Putnam, R. D. (2000) Bowling Alone.
 The collapse and revival of American community, New York: Simon and Schuster.

 Smith, M. (1981) Creators Not Consumers.
 Rediscovering social education 2e, Leicester: National Association of Youth Clubs.
 Available as an e-text: Creators not Consumers.

 Smith, M. (1988) Developing Youth Work.
 Informal education, mutual aid and popular practice, Milton Keynes: Open University Press.
 Available as an e-text: developing youth work.

 Acknowledgement: Picture: The Venny – Wood End Youth Centre, in Wood End, Coventry by Lydia shiningbrightly.
 Sourced from Flickr and reproduced under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) licence. http://www.flickr.com/photos/lydiashiningbrightly/3216165466/.

 To cite this article: Smith, M. K. and Doyle M. E. (2002).
-‘The Albemarle Report and the development of youth work in England and Wales’, the encyclopedia of informal education. [http://infed.org/mobi/the-albemarle-report-and-the-development-of-youth-work-in-england-and-wales/.
+‘The Albemarle Report and the development of youth work in England and Wales’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/the-albemarle-report-and-the-development-of-youth-work-in-england-and-wales/.
 Retrieved: insert date]